Home

 A Wolf at the Door

-I’ve been thinking of writing a story about a wolf.
-It will be based on parts of a true story that I was told by my neighbour’s brother.
-I thought about this story, and a hundred other things, as I packed my bag for a month...
+I’ve been thinking lately of writing a story about a wolf.
+And I was thinking about this story, and a hundred other things, as I packed my bag for a month at sea.
+I continued to think on it as I journeyed to the ship and through the next...

 read more